-Software.
 No software should, or will, be installed without documentation that shows the software purchase has gone through an approval process that includes the Technology Department.
 Software purchased for Birdville ISD may not be installed on home computers, unless properly authorized by the Technology Department.
 Programs brought from home are not allowed to be installed on BISD computers.
 The cost of any fines levied upon the district due to the aforementioned behavior will be passed on to the individuals responsible for the illegal software.
 BISD reserves the right to remove any non-business related software or files from any computer without notification.
-Examples of non-business related software or files, image files, freeware and shareware.
+Examples of non-business related software or files include, but are not limited to games, instant messengers, browser toolbars, pop email, music files, image files, freeware and shareware.
 Copyrighted software or data may not be placed on any computer connected to the district's network without permission from the holder of the copyright.
 Only the owner(s) or individuals the owner specifically authorizes may upload copyrighted material to the network.